gitlabhq/gitlabhq/CONTRIBUTING.md

 edition.
 Throughout this guide you will see references to CE and EE for abbreviation.

-If you have read this guide and want to know how the GitLab [core team][core-team] operates please see [the GitLab contributing process](PROCESS.md).
+If you have read this guide and want to know how the GitLab [core team] operates please see [the GitLab contributing process](PROCESS.md).

 ## Contributor license agreement